The down and dirty details on the gear and the science of sending recorded guitar tracks back out to an amp

-Over the years this magazine has featured many articles on guitar cabinet miking (most recently in our May 2014 issue, thanks to Eleanor Goldfield).
+Over the years this magazine has featured many articles on guitar cabinet miking, and there are a lot of articles on the topic in this online library.
 We’ve suggested comparing different mics, combining mics at the front, back, and even inside the cabinet, trying mics at different distances, mics pointing away from the cabinet, mics submerged in a mug of beer, mics swung vigorously in a circle above your head for a Leslie type effect, and on and on.

 Or, if you’re not very confident of your engineering skills, you can record direct guitar at home and then bring the tracks to a pro studio with great amps, great mics, and great engineers.

 You can also reamp bass, of course, and why stop there?
 You can reamp any track: vocals, horns, acoustic guitar, whatever.
 How about bagpipes through a 100 Watt Marshall head with full stack?GWAR does that.
 For now, though, we’ll concentrate on electric guitar.

 By the way, the word “reamp” comes from “reamplification” and was the brand name of the first device specifically designed to do this, which we’ll discuss below.
 Nowadays, Radial Engineering owns the Reamp name with the blessing of inventor John Cuniberti (who still has a cool history/applications site at reamp.com), and sells products based on his original designs.
 The name’s trademarked, but it has now been associated in general use with the reamplification process.